sqlsizer/ps-sqlsizer/README.md

  - copying schemas and tables to the same or different database
  - doing simple data integrity verifications
  - getting the schema object model that you can use to implement your own data management logic

-# Use cases
-- Removing unwanted data from database
+ - removing unwanted data from database
-- Creating smaller database from production database for development/testing purposes
  - GDPR Data Masking
-- Finding all related data to some rows in database
-- Tracking changes to data (new/deleted data in other tables)
+ - finding recent changes to your data in whole database
-- Data integrity verification (e.g. using SHA2_512)

 # Flow (simplified)